-Of course, I keep notebooks and journals, which are great for keeping track of my own ideas and not so great for storing ideas I collect out in the world–materials culled from blogs, magazines, websites, and other mediums.
+Of course, I use notebooks and journals, which are great for keeping track of my own ideas and not so great for storing ideas I collect out in the world — materials culled from blogs, magazines, websites, and other mediums.

 I’ve always wanted a way to keep everything in one medium (preferably electronic) and in one location.
 Pinterest has been an excellent way to save digital and online content.

 Wikipedia describes Pinterest as “a pinboard-style photo-sharing website that allows users to create and manage theme-based image collections such as events, interests, and hobbies.
 Users can browse other pinboards for images, ‘re-pin’ images to their own pinboards, or ‘like’ photos.”

 There’s more to it though, because you can also keep track of links with Pinterest.
 If you find an image on a website, you can attach the link to the image and pin them both together.
 So not only can you save images, you can also maintain links back to the source.
-If you use the Pinterest plugin on your browser, which I highly recommend, you can simplify the pinning process and the link to the source website will automatically attach to the images you pin.
+The Pinterest plugin for your browser, which I highly recommend, simplifies the pinning process by automatically capturing the link to the source website for any images you pin.
 This allows Pinterest to function like a visual bookmarking tool.

 But you can also upload your own images and scour Pinterest to discover images that you can repin to your boards.
 I’ve used Pinterest to save everything imaginable, from articles and recipes to writing ideas and inspiration.